tfparker/Governance-First_AI-Operational-Drift/README.md

 Governed interpretation is the disciplined qualification of signals under defined constraints, thresholds, review expectations, and accountability boundaries.

+## Relationship to Applied Prototypes

+This repository is the thesis and framework layer for related applied prototype work.

+It is conceptually adjacent to projects focused on deterministic classification, signal qualification, finance data-quality controls, reporting readiness, and operational trust under degraded conditions.

+Supporting prototype examples may include:

+- Mission Integrity System (MIS): deterministic classification of operational trustworthiness under degraded simulated conditions
+- Finance Data Quality Rule Engine: rule-based finance data-quality validation and exception review
+- Signal Frontier: reporting-readiness and control exception logic
+- Enterprise SDLC Change Governance Model: governance controls for scoped system change and release discipline

+These projects are not presented as production deployments.
+They are portfolio artifacts and applied examples for exploring how governance-first concepts can be translated into reviewable structures.

 ## Repository structure

 ```text